code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-Spring WS provides support for setting and mapping the SOAPAction header as we have illustrated in above example.
+Spring WS provides good support for setting and mapping the SOAPAction header as we have illustrated in above example.

 If you have any additional thoughts let me know down below.
 Thanks!